RiyaDevelops/git-github-notes/README.md

       git branch
       ```

       ```bash
       #Creates a new branch.
       git branch <branch_name>
       ```

       ```bash
       #lists all the branches
       git branch -av
       ```

       ```bash
-      #swutching from one branch to another
+      #switching from one branch to another

       git checkout <branch_name>

       or